MultiCraft/repixture/mods/rp_mobs/API.md

 `_drowning_point` is set, is must be a vector added to the mob position to check a different position.
 This is usually where the mob’s “head” is.
-The drowning point should be inside the collisionbox, otherwise the mob might regain breath when touching a wall.
+The drowning point must be inside the collisionbox, otherwise the mob might regain breath when touching a wall.
 The drowning point will automatically be rotated with the mob’s yaw.